 Meetings should be online as a general rule.
 When having face-to-face meetings through unavoidable circumstances, larger rooms are used to avoid three conditions of “poor ventilation” “intensive crowds” and “close social distance”.

-We will make use of online meetings and avoid non-essential business trips and out-of-office work as much as possible.
-We will especially try to avoid business trips to (and out-of-office work in) areas with many infected people such as Hokkaido and Tokyo metropolitan region.
-When making necessary business trips and carrying out-of-office work, we will make sure to protect ourselves from being infected.
-Overseas business trips are permitted only to the areas (countries) which meet both following requirements: (1) No immigration restrictions / activity restrictions are placed on visitors from Japan.
-(2) The areas are categorized as “Level 1” (Exercise caution) based on “Overseas Travel Safety Information” issued by the Ministry of Foreign Affairs of Japan.
+As a general rule, business trips and out-of-office work are prohibited.
+If it is necessary to make a business trip or to engage in out-of-office work through unavoidable circumstances, we will reduce opportunities for human contact after returning home by way of working from home, etc. When making an overseas business trip from necessity, we may go only to the areas (countries) which meet both following requirements: (1) No immigration restrictions / activity restrictions are placed on visitors from Japan.
+(2) The areas are categorized as “Level 1” (Exercise caution) based on “Overseas Travel Safety Information (Infectious Disease Level)” issued by the Ministry of Foreign Affairs of Japan.

-As a general rule, visitors from areas with many infected people such as Hokkaido and Tokyo metropolitan region.
+As a general rule, visitors from areas with many infected people are prohibited.
 We ask for the utmost cooperation of visitors (including delivery vendors) in preventing the spread of infection by means of wearing masks and disinfecting hands when entering our facilities.
-Besides, the collaborative research such as NIG-JOINT should be carried out with adequate precautions against the spread of infection.
+Besides, the collaborative research and research meetings with visitors from outside are basically suspended.